Callum McGregor: 2013–14 season: Loan to Notts County

-2014–15: Celtic debut and first goal
+2014–15 season: Celtic debut and first goal

 McGregor made his first team debut for Celtic against KR Reykjavík on 15 July 2014 in a Champions League qualifier and he scored the only goal of the game.
 He also scored against Legia Warsaw and NK Maribor in subsequent qualifying rounds.
 He made his Scottish Premiership debut against St Johnstone on 13 August 2014 and scored a goal in a 3–0 victory for Celtic.
 On 29 August 2014, McGregor signed a new five-year contract with Celtic.

+2015–16 season

-2016–17
+2016–17 season

 McGregor made his 100th appearance for the club in a 2–1 win at Dundee on 19 March 2017.
 He scored in two successive Old Firm victories against Rangers in the space of a week in April 2017.
 In the 2017 Scottish Cup Final, he started in his usual midfield position but played the majority of the match at left back after an injury to Kieran Tierney.
 His replacement in midfield, Tom Rogic, scored the winning goal for Celtic.

-2017–18
+2017–18 season

 Having previously been on target in qualifying matches, on 31 October 2017 McGregor scored his first goal in the group stages of the Champions League, striking the equaliser at home to Bayern Munich (James Forrest providing the assist), although the German team responded to claim a 2–1 win.
 Celtic then dropped into the 2017–18 UEFA Europa League, in which McGregor scored the only goal in the first leg of the last-32 tie with Zenit St Petersburg.
 On 19 May 2018, McGregor scored the opening goal in the Scottish Cup final.
 This secured a second consecutive domestic treble for Celtic, the first time this had been done in Scottish football history.

-2018–19
+2018–19 season

 McGregor signed a new contract with Celtic in December 2018, due to run until the end of the 2022–23 season.
 He made his 200th Celtic appearance against Hibernian at Easter Road in the same month.
 In May 2019, he was nominated for the season's PFA Scotland Players' Player of the Year; the award was won by teammate James Forrest.
 However, McGregor beat Forrest to Celtic's club awards, winning both the official and the players' category accolades.
 He played more minutes than any other player in world football for club and country during 2018–19, as Celtic won a third consecutive treble.

-2019–20
+2019–20 season

 His contribution during 2019–20 was equally important, starting all 30 matches of the curtailed Premiership campaign (being off the field for just 26 minutes in total), all four of the League Cup fixtures and four of the five Scottish Cup matches – including two that were delayed until the end of the calendar year – as a fourth treble was secured.
 Along with continental (14) and international appearances (6), he was again among Europe's most active footballers.